bwoodsend/polycotylus/docs/source/example-library.rst

 Packaging a library
 ===================

 This tutorial covers packaging an example Python library.
-This library is a bit special in that it is written in C and depends heavily on system packages.
-This makes it a very bad packge to distribute via PyPI but a very suitable one for Linux repositories.
+This library is designed to be a bit awkward in that it is written in C and depends heavily on system packages.
+This makes it a very bad package to distribute via PyPI but a very suitable one for Linux repositories.

 Setup